 The contrast between the Alabama Hills, and the eastern escarpment of California’s Sierra Nevada mountains is something to behold.
 Below; smooth, earth tones abound, as stacks of monzogranite boulders lay scattered in all directions.
 Above; a sharp, blue wall of glowing granite, with Mt.
 Whitney serving as the highest spear tip.
 Tucked into the labyrinth, hide natural arches.
 The best part, it’s just one stop on the outdoor playground that is, California’s HW395!
 Continue reading The Alabama Hills & Other Adventures on Cali’s 395.

 The doors looked like the were ripped apart by a monstrous beast.
 Grey and splintered, they lay thrown apart, a gaping wound.
-Files … Continue reading A Variety of Adventure: Kotor, Montenegro”
+Files … Continue reading A Variety of Adventure: Kotor, Montenegro

 It’s like a Scandinavian Pride Rock, or at least something out of a religious flick.
 Rocketing out of the sheer cliff face, sharp, grey, and just waiting to be walked on.
 Norway’s most epic view, the Trolltunga!
 Continue reading The Trolltunga: Norway’s King of Hikes

 Ironically, in a place where a stable government had been established by 930AD, the human footprint on Iceland feels so- temporary.
 Maybe it’s the lack of buildings over two stories tall, or that towns seem to be placed based off of good ideas two thousand years ago.
 In the relative youth of the land, Earth’s primordial state can be seen, where humans are still only renting their space on the land.
 Continue reading Room for Adventure: Iceland’s Southern Coast

 In the High Drakensberg region of Lesotho Africa, the adventures are endless.
 No real trails, no real worries (well maybe keep everything inside your tent at night).
 Continue reading The Alpine Kingdom: Lesotho and the Northern Drakensberg

 Where else in the world can you climb a chain ladder, bolted into a vertical, basalt rock face, starting in one country and ending in another?
 Where in Africa can you dip you bottle directly into the river and drink deeply without purification?
 Where else can you have a 4,000 foot cliff to yourself, to watch world class sunsets and sunrises?
 Atop the High Drakensberg, in the alpine nation of Lesotho, endless adventure awaits, you just need to choose your path!
 Continue reading World Class Adventure: On Top of the Drakensberg Amphitheater

 Wandering through the old and new streets of Madrid, Spain in the Winter and Spring of 2015.
 Continue reading Within the Old Streets and the New: Madrid, Spain

 Under the shadow of the Wall of Spears, Dragon Mountains, or Drakensberg, the alpine grasslands ebb and flow like the bushveld so commonly found there.
 Wildlife abounds in the big sky country of KwaZulu-Natal, South Africa, and the night sky is one of the most dazzling that can be found on Earth.